-Aldridge Electric Company (Aldridge)
+Aldridge Electric, Inc. (Aldridge)

-With nearly $500M in annual revenue and over 62 years of experience completing transportation projects, Aldridge is a leading electrical contractor.
+With nearly $500M in annual revenue and over 62 years of experience completing transportation projects, Aldridge Electric, Inc. is a leading electrical contractor.
 The Company has provided construction services to install and maintain traffic and lighting systems for various state, county, and municipal agencies.

 WSP (formerly known as Parsons Brinckerhoff, Inc.)

 WSP has been in existence for over 125 years and has been incorporated and fully licensed to operate in the state of Michigan since 1978.